Piasy/BigImageViewer/README.md

 // GlideImageViewFactory is another prebuilt factory, which use
 // https://github.com/koral--/android-gif-drawable to display gif,
-// webp is not supported.
+// animated webp is not supported (although it will be displayed with ImageView,
+// but it won't animate).
 biv.setImageViewFactory(new GlideImageViewFactory());
 ```

 To clean up code, we move thumbnail view creation from `ImageLoader` into `ImageViewFactory`,
 so to display thumbnail, you also need set an `ImageViewFactory`.

-Node: if the image is not gif or webp, then it will be displayed by SSIV, the image type is not
+Node: if the image is not gif or animated webp, then it will be displayed by SSIV,
-determined by its file extension, but by its file header magic code.
+the image type is not determined by its file extension, but by its file header magic code.

 ### Download progress indicator